 Soda Canyon Road has witnessed and continues to witness many fires.
 When we first arrived in 1993 we were told by neighbors of their experience of the great fire

 that burned Soda Canyon and the Rector watershed 12 years before.
-Major fires had occurred on Soda Canyon Road at an interval of about 20 years, previous ones occurring in the early sixties and the early forties.
+Major fires had occurred on Soda Canyon Road at an interval of about 20 years, previous ones occurring in 1965 and the early forties.
 (There are people that have been here that long.)
 Soda Canyon Road, a dead end road up a narrow canyon has always been a fire trap.
 Anything coming up the canyon leaves no place to run.

 On the flatter areas much of the wilderness, clothed in fast burning chaparral, has given way in the last 20 years to vineyard development, which, with its greener vegetation in the summer and the access roads breaking up the vineyard blocks, means that the fire danger may be somewhat lessened now in some areas on the road.
 But the steep sides of the canyon and of Rector gorge and the many remaining areas of bushland and woodland remain as volatile as ever.
 We are now at over 30 years since the last major fire, but each year that we have been here there has been at least one minor fire on the road to remind us that the next big one could be at any time.

 The proposal for a major tourist facility at the end of the road should raise some concerns, for the residents and tourists and the county alike.
 The more vehicles and people coming up the road the more likely some fire starting event will occur, whether from a collision or overturning or a carelessly tossed match or cigarette.